 Tsar Nicholas II with daughters (L-2nd R) Maria Romanov, Anastasia Romanov, Olga Romanov, Tatiana Romanov.
 The series of the unique pictures were taken by the Tsar Nicholas II himself or people close to the royal family.

-The remains of Nicholas II, his wife Alexandra, three of their children, and their servants were discovered in 1991 outside the city of Yekaterinburg where they were executed on July 17, 1918.
-The remains of Crown Prince Alexei and Grand Duchess Maria weren’t found until 2007, not far from where the others had been discovered.
+The remains of Nicholas II, his wife Alexandra, three of their children and their servants were discovered in 1991 outside the city of Yekaterinburg, where they were executed on July 17, 1918.
+The remains of Crown Prince Alexei and Grand Duchess Maria weren’t found until 2007.

 Elizabeth II greets St. Petersburg residents on Palace Square during

 Despite the doubts of the Orthodox Church, the identity of the remains was confirmed through a series of tests conducted in the early 1990s in Russia and abroad.
-According to the criminal investigator in charge of the case, Vladimir Solovyov, one of the tests involved taking a blood sample from the husband of Queen Elizabeth II, the Duke of Edinburgh, who is a distant relative of Tsarina Alexandra.
+According to the criminal investigator in charge of the case, Vladimir Solovyov, one of the tests involved taking a blood sample from the husband of Queen Elizabeth II, the Duke of Edinburgh, who is a direct descendant of Empress Alexandra.

 Military men carrying the coffin with remains of Emperor Nicholas II at the burial of remains of him, his family members and servants in the St.Peter and Paul Cathedral / Igor Mikhalev/RIA Novosti

-The remains of Nicolas II, Alexandra, and their three daughters were given a state funeral in July 1998 and buried at the Peter and Paul Fortress in St. Petersburg, uniting them with the rest of their family.
-While President Boris Yeltsin attended the ceremony, Patriarch Alexei II refused to come.
+The remains of Nicolas II, Alexandra and their three daughters were given a state funeral in July 1998 and buried at the Peter and Paul Fortress in St. Petersburg, uniting them with the rest of their family.
+While President Boris Yeltsin attended the ceremony, Patriarch Alexei II refused to attend.

 Grand Duchesses Anastasia Nikolaevna and Tatiana Nikolaevna (L-R), daughters of Tsar Nicholas II, at Tsarskoye Selo / TASS